You Sang to Me: Background

 In 1996, RMM executive Ralph Mercado mentioned the possibility of Marc Anthony recording an English-language album following a joint-venture between MCA Records and RMM, Anthony's label at the time.
 Anthony said he would not record in English until he felt he was ready to do so.
 After the release of his third studio album Contra la Corriente in 1997, disputes over business practices between him and Mercado arose when a check Anthony wrote for his daughter bounced.
 Anthony hired his brother Bigram Zayas to investigate Mercado's business dealings.
 Mercado would not allow Anthony to leave RMM because his contract committed Anthony to record four more albums for the label.

 Columbia Records executive Tommy Mottola had approached Anthony to sign a contract to record an album during the peak period of Latin artists crossing over to the Anglophone market.
 Anthony's contract with RMM, however, denied him the right to record in Spanish for Columbia Records.
 This situation resulted in a lawsuit against Mercado because Anthony did not want to work under him anymore.
 As part of the settlement, RMM Records retained the rights to Anthony's earlier albums and to release a compilation album from them while Anthony no longer had any obligations to RMM.

-After being signed to Columbia Records, Mottola hired Cory Rooney, Rodney Jenkins, and Walter Afanasieff to produce Anthony's next album.
+After being signed to Columbia Records, Mottola hired Cory Rooney, Rodney Jerkins, and Walter Afanasieff to produce Anthony's next album.
 Anthony's next album.
 Anthony, along with his associates, co-wrote most of the tracks on the album.
 Anthony described his eponymous disc as the "most personal album by far", and refuted the idea he was another Latin artist to crossing over to the Anglophone market because he had already recorded the English-language album, When the Night is Over (1991).
 One of the songs Anthony wrote with Rooney is "You Sang to Me", which according to the artist, was the first track he composed for the album.
 Rooney also handled the song's production.